 French Tarragon, True Tarragon

+There are two common forms of this plant, which is native to central and eastern Europe and southern Russia.
 French tarragon (may be labeled ‘Sativa’) is a sprawling, largely flowerless plant with shiny dark green, aromatic, flavorful leaves.
-Slowly spreads by creeping rhizomes, the stems becoming slightly woody and the whole plant remaining less than 2 ft. high.
+Slowly spreads by creeping rhizomes, the stems becoming slightly woody and the whole plant remaining less than 2 ft. tall.
 Makes an attractive container subject.

 Russian tarragon (may be labeled ‘Inodorus’) is a less desirable plant, lacking the characteristic flavor and aroma of true tarragon; it has upright, branching growth to about 3 ft. and small white flowers.
 Any seeds you find for sale will be for this culinarily inferior Russian tarragon.

 Cut sprigs in early summer for seasoning vinegar.
-Use fresh or dried leaves to season salads, cooked dishes.
+Use fresh or dried leaves to season salads and cooked dishes.
 Plants in all zones die to the ground in winter.
 Divide every 3 or 4 years to keep vigorous.
 Propagate by divisions or cuttings.
+Provide moderate to regular water, letting soil dry between waterings.